ralsina/roke/README.md

 * More or less unique.
 * Easy to read, so you can read it to someone else over a phone, for example.
-* Configurable: not a single format in how they look
+* Configurable: not a single pattern in how they look
 * Customizable: it should be easy to do things like "make it work in spanish"

 To do this, inspired by a talk about [Magic Wormhole](https://github.com/warner/magic-wormhole) ...